vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Express Yourself
 -----------------------------------------

-There are many ways you can express yourself in Project Athena, such as animating the mouth of your avatar or using gestures in the **Emote** app.
+There are many ways you can express yourself in Vircadia, such as animating the mouth of your avatar or using gestures in the **Emote** app.

 By default, all avatars will use a standard set of animations, such as your eyes blinking or your mouth opening and closing as you talk.
 When you are using a VR controller, your avatar will automatically mimic your hand gestures and movements.